KenDickey/PackageEnvironments/README.md

 - Packages which #require: another package import that Package's Environment (if any)

-Currently, I am using (deprecated) sharedPool, which could be renamed to sharedEnvironment.
+Currently, I am using (deprecated) sharedPool, which could be renamed to sharedEnvironments.

 [What tools?
 How2 make visible w/o clutter?]